victornava/markdown-ruby/notebook.md

 o-right let's get cracking...start with headings

 That's done.
 It can be cleanup a bit more but it's good enough for now.

+# 2017-06-19

+Just moved the test code to its own file.